jenkinsci/jenkins/readme.txt

 TODO:
-  - If a subtask is interrupted, all the executors should be aborted.
+  x If a subtask is interrupted, all the executors should be aborted.
   - handle AbstractMethodError on methods newly added.
   - LoadBalancer backward compatibility story.
   - Document the new abstraction